Homepage of the site 'What to do with your life?'

 We do not currently have a satisfactory model of the functioning of the human psyche.

-Faced with this deficiency, psychological therapy (psychiatry and psychology) was organized as follows:
+Faced with this lack, psychological therapy (psychiatry and psychology) has organized itself in the following way:

 •